carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 # What is machine learning?

 Machine learning is a set of of tools and techniques which let us find patterns in data.

-(FIXME): introduce both prediction and classification here?

-In its most basic form machine learning lets us predict the value of something given at least one other variable.
-For example given a country's GDP we can predict what its life expectancy might be.
-We can do this by using data from lots of other countries to form a model linking the two variables.
-We can now use the model to calculate what the life expectancy of a given country will be if we know its GDP.
-If our machine learning system works correctly it will hopefully give us an accurate answer.
+This lesson will introduce you to a few of these techniques, but there are many more which we simply don't have time to cover here.

+The techniques breakdown into two broad categories, predictors and classifiers.
+Predictors are used to predict a value (or set of value) given a set of inputs, for example trying to predict the cost of something given the economic conditions and the cost of raw materials or predicting a country's GDP given its life expectancy.
+Classifiers try to classify data into different categories, for example deciding what characters are visible in a picture of some writing or if a message is spam or not.

 ## Training Data

-Machine learning systems "learn" by taking a series of input data and output data and using it to form a model.
+Many (but not all) machine learning systems "learn" by taking a series of input data and output data and using it to form a model.
 The maths behind the machine learning doesn't care what the data is as long as it can represented numerically or categorised.
 Some examples might include:

 * predicting a person's weight based on their height
 * predicting commute times given traffic conditions
 * predicting house prices given stock market prices
+* classifying if an email is spam or not
+* classifying what if an image contains a person or not

-Typically we will need to train our models with hundreds, thousands or even millions of examples before they work well enough to do any useful predictions on.
+Typically we will need to train our models with hundreds, thousands or even millions of examples before they work well enough to do any useful predictions or classifications with them.

+Some systems will do training as a one shot process which produces a model.
+Others might try to continuosuly refine their training through the real use of the system and human feedback to it.
+For example every time you mark an email as spam or not spam you are probably contributing to further training of your spam filter's model.

 ### Types of output

-Some systems will involve a continous scale of outputs, such as predicting the price of something.
-But many machine learning systems predict which class something belongs to given an input value.
+Predictors will usually involve a continous scale of outputs, such as the price of something.
+Classifiers will tell you which class (or classes) are present in the data.
 For example a system to recognise hand writing from an input image will need to classify the output into one of a set of potential characters.

 ## Machine learning vs Artificial Intelligence